San Francisco County and city assistance programs.

 St. Anthony Foundation - This agency can be reached at (415) 241-2655.
 It connects low income, homeless, undocumented, low income and working poor families and individuals to local programs, resources and services that can stabilize and improve the quality of their lives, and help people access financial assistance programs for paying bills.

 San Francisco Department of Human Services - The leading government organization.
-Runs a number o state and federal cash and public assistance programs.
-In addition, administers some local resources too.
+Runs a number of state and federal cash and public assistance programs, including cash aid from CalWorks, Aging Services, MediCal and CalFresh among others.
+In addition, administers some local resources too including supportive housing or child care.
 The organization can help people faced with an emergency situation.
-More San Francisco public assistance.
+Address is 170 Otis St, San Francisco, CA 94103.
+Dial (415) 557-5100.
+More details on San Francisco public assistance.

 Salvation Army Golden State Division - This agency provides social services, including rent help, funds for energy bills, food, and other resources.
 It also offers disaster relief and youth services to the public, and refers people to other local charities and on-profits.
 (415) 553-3568.